The Mystery of the Flowers: A Conversation on Foreign Flora

 Miki: They are not Japanese.

 Me: What the hell are you talking about?
-Do you mean they’re not from Japan?
+Are you saying they’re not from Japan?

-Miki: Exactly.
-And they pop up all over the place, anywhere, like—
+Miki: Exactly!
+They pop up all over the place, anywhere, like—

 Miki: Like COVID.
 Yeah!
 They are like a virus.